hdlugas/MZsearch/paper/paper.md

 [@Jeong2023].

-In many GC-MS experiments, the resulting mass spectra often have m/z values reported as integers due to the use of mass resolution instruments yielding nominal m/z values.
+In many GC-MS experiments, the resulting mass spectra often have m/z values reported as integers due to the use of nominal mass resolution instruments.
 In contrast, LC-MS frequently employs high-resolution mass spectrometers that provide m/z values with multiple decimal places.
 This necessitates several spectrum preprocessing steps unique to LC-MS data